Krillle/SignalKKit/README.md

 # SignalKKit

 SignalKKit is a lightweight Swift Package to discover Signal K servers on the local network and consume their real‑time data stream over WebSockets.
+It also provides a complete HTTP API client with automatic access token management for GET/PUT requests to the Signal K REST API.

 It is intentionally generic: your app chooses which Signal K paths to subscribe to and reads values from a flexible dictionary, without the package imposing any fixed model.